shirelmr/shirelmr.github.io/index.md

 ### About me

-As a fourth-semester **Computer Science student** at <a href="https://tec.mx/es" target="_blank">*Tecnológico de Monterrey</a> 🇲🇽, I am passionate about learning and exploring how technology can create positive change.
+As a fourth-semester **Computer Science student** at Tecnologíco de Monterrey 🇲🇽, I am passionate about learning and exploring how technology can create positive change.
 Beyond academics, I enjoy staying active through hobbies like playing pádel 🎾, basketball 🏀, and hiking 🏔️.

 My interests in Artificial Intelligence and cybersecurity drive my curiosity to understand their applications in solving real-world challenges.
 I aspire to contribute to the world by developing innovative solutions that address pressing global issues and improve people's lives.
 I value both teamwork and personal growth, which I strive to balance through my studies and recreational activities.